 The Museum committee and staff have developed plans for future exhibitions, but we are always open to your ideas.
 Feel free to approach anyone on the Museum Committee to share your vision of an exhibition, or new ways to reach an audience.

-The Gallaudet University Museum is supported by the Office of the Provost.
+The National Deaf Life Museum is supported by the Office of the Provost.

-The Gallaudet University Museum promotes and interprets the rich and complex deaf experience through exhibits and programming on campus and online.
+The National Deaf Life Museum at Gallaudet University promotes and interprets the rich and complex deaf experience through exhibits and programming on campus and online.

 • Advance the educational mission of Gallaudet University by providing opportunities for shared research and academic collaboration.